-GDMB and NSPD filters are part of Critical Process Filtration's economical, general service product line.
-These filters are used to remove particles from raw water or from treatment steps such as softeners, mixed media bed or carbon filters.
+GDMB and NSPD filters are part of Critical Process Filtration's economical, general-service product line.
+These filters are used to remove particles from raw water or from treatment steps such as softeners, mixed media beds, or carbon filters.
 They also remove particles that could prematurely foul the RO system.

 Bioburden Control and Sterilizing

 CPF's PTR filters can prevent environmental and process gas sources of bacteria and contaminants.
-These hydrophobic sterilizing filters are made with Polytetrafluoroethylene (PTFE) membrane to capture microbials as air/gas enters a tank.
+These hydrophobic sterilizing filters are made with Polytetrafluoroethylene (PTFE) membrane to capture microbial as air/gas enters a tank.

 When keeping endotoxins out of your process is required, they can be eliminated with either of our positively charged endotoxin removal filters.
 For both sterilization and removing endotoxin, PPC Filters, made with a double layer of PES, is validated for absolute bacteria retention and also capture negatively charged debris.
 Depending on the level of contaminant and flow rate, PPC filters will typically exhibit > 3-log removal of endotoxin.